h-connor/OneLifeHardcore7DaysMod/readme.md

 * Lock picks now require ForgedSteel to craft instead of ForgedIron
 * Lock Picking skills % lower chance to break lockpicks has improved from 10/20/30 to 20/40/60
 * Increased the breakchance of all safes by an additional 5-24% depending on the chest (Secure Hardened chests are 99%)
-* Land mines damage has been reduced by 10%
-* Increased the radius of the explosion of landmines by 33%
 * Reduced the trigger delay of landmines by 25%
 * Temperatures of biomes are slightly harsher
 * Every biome has a 2% chance for *extremely* harsh temperatures.
 Be prepared or prey to RNG gods daily.